 The Maine Supreme Court has held that 30-A M.R.S.A. § 2691 requires a board of appeals to conduct a de novo review of an appeal, unless the municipal ordinance explicitly directs otherwise.
 Stewart v.
 Town of Sedgwick, 2000 ME 157, 757 A.2d 773; Yates v.
 Town of Southwest Harbor, 2001 ME 2, 763 A.2d 1168; Gensheimer v.
 Town of Phippsburg, 2005 ME 22, 868 A.2d 161.
-In 2017, the Legislature amended § 2691 to codify these decisions.
-P.L 2017, ch.
-241, § 1.
-The law now specifically provides that a board of appeals must conduct a de novo review of any matter before it, unless the municipality provides otherwise by charter or ordinance.
-If a charter or ordinance establishes an appellate review process, the board of appeals must limit its review to the record established by the board or official whose decision is the subject of the appeal and to the arguments of the parties.
-No new evidence may be accepted.

-In a de novo review proceeding the board of appeals steps into the shoes of the original decision-maker and starts the review process from scratch, holding its own hearings, creating its own record, and making its own independent judgment of whether a project should be approved based on the evidence in the record which the board of appeals created.
+This means that the board of appeals steps into the shoes of the original decision-maker and starts the review process from scratch, holding its own hearings, creating its own record, and making its own independent judgment of whether a project should be approved based on the evidence in the record which the board of appeals created.
 The record created by the planning board or code enforcement officer is relevant only to the extent that it is offered as evidence for the record of the board of appeals hearing.
 The board of appeals will weigh that evidence along with any other that it receives.
 The board of appeals does not use its record to judge the validity of the decision made by the planning board or code enforcement officer.
 The board of appeals, in effect, must pretend that the planning board or code enforcement officer decision was never made.
 In a de novo proceeding, the board of appeals is not deciding whether the planning board or code enforcement officer decision was in conformance with the ordinance, whether it was supported by the evidence in the record, or whether it had procedural problems.
 The board of appeals is deciding only whether the new record which the board of appeals has created supports a finding by the board of appeals that the permit application should be approved or denied.
 It does this by following the procedures and using the performance standards/review criteria that governed the CEO or planning board in making the original decision.
 Check the ordinance to see what it says regarding who has the burden of proof.
-Many ordinances, including the DEP Minimum Shoreland Zoning Guidelines, expressly state that the person filing the appeal has the burden of proof; no distinction is made between de novo and appellate review.
+May ordinances, including the DEP Minimum Shoreland Zoning Guidelines, expressly state that the person filing the appeal has the burden of proof; no distinction is made between de novo and appellate review.
 If the ordinance is unclear, consult the board's attorney for help interpreting the appeals provision.
 See generally, Dunlop v.
-Town of Westport Island, 2012 ME 22, 37 A.3d 300, Osprey Family Trust v.
-Town of Owls Head, 2016 ME 89, 141 A.3d 1114, and Fitanides v.
-City of Saco, 2015 ME 32, 113 A.3d 64 for a discussion of this issue.
+Town of Westport Island, 2012 ME 22, 37 A.3d 300.